City of Whitehorse

 Migration assumptions influenced by:

-- Significant hew housing opportunities across the City, particularly in Box Hill, Blackburn, Mitcham, Burwood and Burwood East.
+- Significant hew housing opportunities across the City, particularly in Box Hill Activity Centre, Blackburn, Mitcham, Nunawading and Burwood East.

 - Major gain of young adults (18-24 years) attracted to the proximity to education and employment

-- Minor loss of young families to areas further east and south east in the Melbourne metropolitan area
+- Some loss of young families to areas further east and south east in the Melbourne metropolitan area